mawfia/infs-740-project/README.md

 HOW TO USE:
 ---------------------
 Production environment contains a prototype application allowing users to create, view, update, auction, or bid on bicycle listings.
 Wireframes depict 'how to use' and will eventually be updated to show bidding procedures.
-Login with "test@test.com", password "!QAZzaq1" or create your own account.
+Login with "guest@gmu.edu", password "!QAZzaq1" or create your own account.

 Production environment application may be viewed at: https://mawfia.eastus.cloudapp.azure.com/